zsquareplusc/python-msp430-tools/README-msp430-bsl.txt

-  -I, --intelhex        Force fileformat to IntelHex -T, --titext          Force fileformat to be TIText -N, --notimeout       Don't use timeout on serial port (use with care) -B, --bsl=bsl.txt     Load and use new BSL from the TI Text file -S, --speed=baud      Reconfigure speed, only possible with newer
+  -I, --intelhex        Force fileformat to IntelHex -T, --titext          Force fileformat to be TIText -N, --notimeout       Don't use timeout on serial port (use with care) -B, --bsl=filename    Load and use new BSL from the TI Text file -S, --speed=baud      Reconfigure speed, only possible with newer
                         MSP403-BSL versions (>1.5, read slaa089a.pdf for
                         details).
 If the --bsl option is not used, an